-Alarms can be loud and scary but they are designed to let us know when your HVAD and/or the controller are not working properly.
+Alarms can be loud and scary but they are meant to let us know when your LVAD and/or the system controller is not working properly.
 There is no need to panic when you hear an alarm because there are several steps that you can take to correct the problem.
-When you hear the alarm, check the display screen to determine what is wrong.
-Use the troubleshooting guide below and refer to the HVAD alarm guide for more information on alarms.
-Notify your care team immediately if you experience high or medium alarms.
+When you hear an alarm, check the display screen to determine what is wrong.
+Use the troubleshooting guide below or refer to the HeartMate 3^{TM} LVAD alarm guide for more information on alarms.
+Notify your care team immediately if you experience any of the critical